Nicholas II: Tsesarevich

-On 1 March 1881, (Note: 1 March 1881 in the Julian calendar then in use in Russia, which is the same day as 13 March 1881 in the Gregorian calendar used elsewhere at that time.) following the assassination of his grandfather, Tsar Alexander II, by the Narodnaya Volya Nicholas became heir apparent or tsesarevich upon his father's accession as Alexander III.
-Nicholas and other family members bore witness to Alexander II's death, having been present at the Winter Palace in Saint Petersburg, where he was brought after the attack.
-For security reasons, the new Tsar and his family relocated their primary residence to the Gatchina Palace located 48 kilometres from the city, only entering the capital for ceremonial functions.
+On 1 March 1881, (Note: 1 March 1881 in the Julian calendar then in use in Russia, which is the same day as 13 March 1881 in the Gregorian calendar used elsewhere.) following the assassination of his grandfather, Tsar Alexander II, by the Narodnaya Volya Nicholas became heir apparent, or tsesarevich, upon his father's accession as Alexander III.
+Nicholas and other family members witnessed Alexander II's death, at the Winter Palace in Saint Petersburg, where he was brought after the attack.
+For security reasons, the new Tsar and his family relocated their primary residence to the Gatchina Palace, 48 kilometres from the city, only entering the capital for ceremonial functions.
 On such occasions, Alexander III and his family occupied the nearby Anichkov Palace.
 The Gatchina Palace had been built for Alexander I's father Paul I. Nicholas kept a diary.

-Nicholas, colloquially called Nicky by his family, spent much of his vacations with his family in his mother's home country Denmark and on cruises on the coasts of the Grand Duchy of Finland, especially on Alexander III's fishing lodge in Langinkoski, built in 1889 on the river Kymi in Kotka.
-In summer time the family lived at the Alexander Palace, at the Livadia Palace in Crimea or sometimes went hunting for deer in Łowicz County in Poland.
+Nicholas, colloquially called Nicky by his family, spent much of his vacations with them in his mother's home country Denmark and on cruises along the coasts of the Grand Duchy of Finland, especially on Alexander III's fishing lodge in Langinkoski, on the river Kymi in Kotka.
+In summertime the family lived at the Alexander Palace, at the Livadia Palace in Crimea or sometimes hunted deer in Łowicz County, Poland.

-Nicholas and his siblings were raised in a Spartan way in an English fashion.
+Nicholas and his siblings were raised in a Spartan way, in an English fashion.
 They slept in tent bends, rose at 6 and took cold baths, sometimes they were given a warm bath in their mother's bathroom.
-Breakfast consisted of porridge and black bread, lunch of lamb chops or roast beef with peas and roasted potatoes and tea of bread, butter and jam.
-Nicholas and his younger brother George had their own salon, dining room, play room and bedroom, all of which were simply decorated.
+Breakfast consisted of porridge and black bread, lunch of lamb chops or roast beef with peas and roasted potatoes, and tea of bread, butter and jam.
+Nicholas and brother George had their own salon, dining room, play room and bedroom, which were simply decorated.
 The only prominent item was an icon surrounded by pearls and jewels.
 Because of the happy marriage of Nicholas's parents, he was raised surrounded by love and safety, which was missing in many other royal families.

-Nicholas and his brother George shared the same teachers, but studied at adjacent rooms.
-They followed the course of the academy of the general staff of Russia, and their teachers were valued professors.
-Their English teacher Charles Heath, who was Nicholas's favourite teacher, had acted as teacher of their uncle, Grand Duke Sergei and Paul.
-Both brothers spoke and wrote perfect English.
+Nicholas and George shared the same teachers, but studied in adjacent rooms.
+They followed the course of the academy of the general staff, and their teachers were valued professors.
+Their English teacher Charles Heath, who was Nicholas's favourite teacher, had acted as teacher of their uncles, Grand Duke Sergei and Paul.
+Both brothers spoke and wrote English.
 Heath inspired them in sport, especially shooting and fly fishing.
 They spoke fluent French as well as passable German and Danish.
-Konstantin Pobedonostsev, Nicholas's teacher of law and history, complained that Nicholas spent all his time in class picking his nose.
+Konstantin Pobedonostsev, was Nicholas' teacher of law and history.
 His home teacher general Danilovich did not ask for much from the tsesarevich, as "the sacrament of coronation will give the ruler all the information he needs."